Consider a Planned Gift

 • Regular hospital updates through our E-Newsletter

 • VIP invitations to receptions and other social events sponsored by Valley Children’s Hospital

 There are a number of ways to leave a charitable gift to Valley Children’s, including:

 • Bequest in a will or family trust

 • Create a charitable trust

 • Beneficiary of an IRA or retirement plan

 • Gift of remainder interest in a real property such as a house or farm

 • Charitable gift annuity

-For more information on naming Valley Children’s Hospital in your estate plan, please speak to your financial advisor or contact the Foundation at (559) 353-7100.
+For more information on naming Valley Children’s Healthcare in your estate plan, please speak to your financial advisor or contact the Foundation at (559) 353-7100.